department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 #### What's the status of my appeal?

-Check the status of your appeal by calling 800-827-1000 or going online to eBenefits.
+Check the status of your appeal by calling <span class="tel">800-827-1000</span> or going online to eBenefits.
 [Visit eBenefits](https://www.ebenefits.va.gov).

 #### Can I send in more evidence (supporting documents) or make a new argument to support my appeal?

 Yes.
-The VA appeals process follows what's known as a continuous open record process.
+The appeals process follows what's known as a continuous open record process.
 This means you can send in new evidence and/or make new arguments at any point from the beginning to the end of the appeals process.
 We also follow what's known as a duty to assist policy.
 This means that we'll work to find more evidence on your behalf and look into any new arguments that may show that you should qualify for disability benefits.

-Each time you present new arguments and add or find new evidence, we're required to issue another decision considering that evidence.
+Each time you present new arguments and add or find new evidence, VBA is required to issue another decision considering that evidence.
 This adds time to the process, so it'll take longer to resolve your appeal.

 ### What if I decide I don't want to pursue my appeal anymore?